 And then every year, I discover new titles that are are so good I can’t possibly love them any more.

-So, until 2018, this is the list of the very best Christmas picture books.
+So, for now, here is the list of the very best Christmas picture books.

 As always, I try to mix new and old, religious and secular, funny and sweet.
 I hope you’ll find a few new ones to add to your Christmas book collection this year!